-Figure 6 shows the performance variation of ENWRICH with changing sizes of the per-CP cache.
-We kept the parameters in our base configuration unchanged except for the per-CP cache size, which was set at 0.5 MB, 1 MB, and 2 MB for three sets of experiments.
+Figure 6 shows the performance variation of ENWRICH with different sizes of the per-CP cache.
+We kept the parameters in our base configuration fixed except for the per-CP cache size, which was set at 0.25 MB, 0.5 MB, 1 MB, and 2 MB for four sets of experiments.
 The directory fraction (part of the total cache reserved for metadata) was kept constant at one-tenth.
-Even with a 0.5 MB per-CP cache, ENWRICH performance was markedly better than TC performance in the same configuration for most patterns.
-ENWRICH performance increased with increasing per-CP cache size mainly because fewer flushes were caused and because there were more blocks per flush operation over which each IOP could optimize disk-I/O. Performance increased more when the cache size was increased from 0.5 to 1 MB, however, than when it was changed from 1 to 2 MB per CP for most patterns.
-This difference was caused by an increase in per-flush directory overhead on the IOPs.
+Even with a 0.25 MB per-CP cache, ENWRICH performance was markedly better than TC performance in the same configuration for most patterns.
+EN- WRICH performance increased with increasing per-CP cache size mainly because fewer flushes were caused and because there were more blocks per flush operation over which each IOP could optimize disk-I/O. For most patterns, the percent performance increase with increasing cache size declined as cache sizes were successively doubled from 0.25 MB to 2 MB.
+This was caused by an increase in per-flush directory overhead on the IOPs.
 Patterns like wnc, wbc, wcc, and wss- which generated more directory entries for the same amount of data than patterns like wbn, wcn, and wbb- exhibited diminishing returns with increasing cache size.

 Figure 7 shows performance of ENWRICH and TC when varying the number of CPs.
 The numbers of IOPs and disks were kept constant at 16.
 The IOP cache size for traditional caching was two buffers per CP per disk.
-The EN-WRICH cache size was 1 MB per CP.
+The ENWRICH cache size was 1 MB per CP.
 The total cache size increased with the number of CPs in both systems.
 We used the contiguous disk layout and 8192-byte record sizes.
-We chose to illustrate only selected patterns from different sets such as 1-array patterns, 2-array round-robin patterns and 2-array partition patterns.
+We chose to illustrate only selected patterns from different sets such as 1-array patterns, 2-array round-robin patterns, and 2array partition patterns.
 A sensitivity study on all patterns was not feasible, but we believe that these patterns, in general, were able to capture all the nuances.
 With TC, performance in general fell off with an increasing number of CPs (there were some exceptions that showed a slight performance increase from 4 to 8 CPs).
 For two patterns, TC showed tremendous performance for a 1-CP system, but they degraded sharply as the number of CPs increased.
 The general degradation of TC performance with increasing number of CPs can be attributed to greater contention involving multiple CPs and greater cache-management overhead with increasing cache size on the IOP and less disk locality.
 ENWRICH performance usually fell from a 1-CP to a 2-CP system.
 Apparently, the benefit obtained by having a bigger overall cache with the 2-CP system was offset by increased synchronization overhead in the flush phase with the 2-CP system compared with the 1-CP system.
 For larger systems, however, ENWRICH performance scaled fairly well with an increasing number of CPs, and hence increasing overall cache size.
 The benefit from increasing total cache size and the resulting decreasing number of flushes seemed to outweigh the increased cost of synchronization at each flush in systems with more than 2 CPs.